 2. Evaluate Your Project Clarity

-Knowing the timeline, client goals, and overall expectations of each project allows you to be more productive from the start.
+Knowing the timeline, client goals, and overall expectations of each project allow you to be more productive from the start.
 Instead of getting five hours into a project, only to realize that you didn’t have clarity on the client’s needs, you can go into it with all the information you need to be productive and successful.

 While listening is an important aspect of getting clarity on a project, putting these details on paper—in an email, a project brief, etc.—ensures that nothing is forgotten.
 Ensure that project clarity isn’t hindering productivity by evaluating your current project workflows.
 When doing so, ask yourself the following questions: